nanos-world/docs/scripting/classes/Light.rst

         0, -- Point Light type
         100, -- Intensity
         250, -- Attenuation Radius
-        0, -- Source Radius (Relevant only for Spot and Point light types) 0, -- Source Soft Radius (Relevant only for Spot and Point light types) true, -- Cast Shadows?
+        0, -- Cone Angle (Relevant only for Spot light type) 0, -- Max Draw Distance (Good for performance - 0 for infinite) true, -- Whether to use physically based inverse squared distance falloff, where Attenuation Radius is only clamping the light's contribution.
+(Spot and Point types only) true, -- Cast Shadows?
         true -- Enabled?
     )